 Nabad’s Beirut Art Relief and Empowerment project aims at supporting local small creative enterprises and art NGOs by addressing short-term and/or long-term needs, such as Beirut Jam Sessions, Haven for Artists and Plan Bey.

-Arleb is a digital art gallery that was launched in February 2021.
+Arleb is a not-for-profit digital platform that was launched in February 2021 by Nabad.
 It aims at empowering artists in Lebanon by offering them an opportunity to showcase and sell their artworks to new audiences on an international level.
 This gallery seeks also to raise awareness about resilience & resistance art produced by emerging and marginalized artists.

 Selected emerging and established artists which artworks were curated by a Beirut based team of visual artists, academics, designers and art directors, provide through Arleb a critical lens that educates, provokes, and holds a mirror to the Lebanese society, influencing what gets attention in the public sphere, addressing social, political and environmental issues through their artworks, and demonstrating their potency to building inclusive societies.

 The Beirut Call is Nabad’s project of a book on resilience & resistance arts in Lebanon, featuring Lebanese artists, activists, NGOs and creative enterprises’ testimonials, artworks, and initiatives for social, political and environmental change.

 The Beirut Call seeks to bring together those who know, those who do, and those who create to inspire new ways of thinking of and facing wars, crises, instability and despair.